-The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+Certain investments are measured at fair value within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
+The District's investment is not required to be categorized within the fair value hierarchy.
+This investment's value is calculated using the net asset value method (NAV) per share.